-Write-downs to the going-concern value and losses derived from the sale, redemption or other payoff of Notes held as business assets must primarily be set off against positive income from realised capital gains and write-ups of financial instruments and only half of the remaining loss may be set off or carried forward against any other income.
+Write-downs to the going-concern value and losses derived from the sale, redemption or other payoff of Notes held as business assets must primarily be set off against positive income from realised capital gains and write-ups of financial instruments of the same business and only 55 per cent. of the remaining loss may be set off or carried forward against any other income.